What You Should NOT do in Arizona

 One of the World’s Seven Natural Wonders Like You’ve Never Experienced It Before

-The most important take-away from this post is to always plan your trip.
-Better results come from a well thought out plan.
+The most important takeaway from this post is to always plan your trip to Arizona so you know what to do and what not to do.
+Better results come from a well-thought-out plan.
 Let me know in the comments how some of your trips have failed, and what you did to have a better trip the next time.

 Leave a Comment